ecmwf/earthkit-data/docs/guide/xarray/dim.rst

 By default, the dimension names are the same as the role names.
 To use the associated metadata keys instead use the ``dim_name_from_role_name=False`` option.

-the metadata keys.
-However, this can be controlled with the ``dim_name_from_role_name`` option.
-If set to ``True``, the dimension names will be the same as the dimension roles.
-This is useful when you want to use the dimension roles in your code, as they are more descriptive than the metadata keys.

 .. note::

     For GRIB data, "step_timedelta" is a generated metadata key (by earthkit-data), which is the representation of the value of the "endStep" key as a `datetime.timedelta`.